rubannn/rubannn/README.md

 ## About Me

 Hi!
-I’m Nikolay Ruban—a mathematician with a passion for solving real-world problems through code.
+I’m Nikolay Ruban — a mathematician with a passion for solving real-world problems through code.
 I thrive at the intersection of logic, creativity, and technology, and I love building solutions that make life easier (and sometimes a bit more fun!).

 ### 🛠️ Tech Stack

 - **Languages & Frameworks:** Python, Django, SQL, PostgreSQL, Docker, Delphi, JavaScript
-- **Tools:** LaTeX, Microsoft Access
+- **Tools:** LaTeX, MS Office, GeoGebra

 ### 💼 Notable Projects